-Family, Career and Community Leaders of America is the only national organization with the family as it's focus.
+Family, Career and Community Leaders of America is the only national organization with the family as its focus.

 Chapter projects focus on teen issues; including teen pregnancy, parenting, family relationships, substance abuse, peer pressure, environment, nutrition and fitness, teen violence, and career exploration.
-Involvement in FCCLA offers members the opportunity to expand their leadership potiential and develop skills for life-- planning, goal setting, problem solving, decision making, and interpersonal communication--necessary in the home and workplace.
+Involvement in FCCLA offers members the opportunity to expand their leadership potential and develop skills for life-- planning, goal setting, problem solving, decision making, and interpersonal communication--necessary in the home and workplace.

 President Lacey P